 The next requirement is the centralization of Assignees (of course, we are speaking of the London Court of Bankruptcy).
-Instead of being scattered about the City in offices suited to their notions of expenditure or individual tastes, these gentlemen-as many of them as it is desirable to maintain-should be collected in a wing of the court easy of access, open to the creditors at any time by right and not by favour, and provided with good fire-proof vaults for bankrupts' accountbooks and documents.
+Instead suited to their notions of expenditure or individual tastes, these gentlemen-as many of them as it is desirable to maintain-should be collected in a wing of the court easy of access, open to the creditors at any time by right and not by favour, and provided with good fire-proof vaults for bankrupts' accountbooks and documents.